SACAS went Global

 1.6 Processing of Complaints about Certified Clients

-When receiving a complaint about a certified company the relevant details are recorded on a complaint form.
-The Complaint Form (and other relevant details) is passed to the Quality Manager or nominee for review.
-The person selected to investigate the complaint shall be free of ‘conflict of interest’. (i.e. the person must not have provided consultancy to, or have been employed by the complainant within the previous 2 years.
-They shall not be a shareholder of the complainant organization, and shall be free of any commercial or personal influences that might affect objectivity).
+When receiving a complaint about a certified company, the relevant details are recorded on a complaint form.
+The Complaint Form (along with other relevant details) is submitted to the Quality Manager or their nominee for review.
+The person selected to investigate the complaint shall be free of ‘conflict of interest’. (i.e., the person must not have provided consultancy to, or have been employed by, the complainant within the previous 2 years.
+They shall not be a shareholder of the complainant organization, and shall be free of any commercial or personal influences that might affect objectivity.
 The certified client will be informed at an appropriate time.

-On review, the Quality Manager or nominee shall appoint a member of the staff to manage the complaint and to enter details into the complaint register.
+Upon review, the Quality Manager or their nominee shall appoint a staff member to manage the complaint and enter the details into the complaint register.

 If not have the resources to manage a particular complaint, assistance may be sought from the following: